Voltage and Current Source

 - When a capacitor is charged, energy gets stored in static electric field.

-The magnetic field in the inductor is built by the electric current, which is provided by the discharging capacitor.
-Similarly, the capacitor is charged by the electric current produced by collapsing magnetic field of inductor and this process continues on and on, causing electrical energy to oscillate between the magnetic field and the electric field.
+The magnetic field in the inductor is built by the current, which is provided by the discharging capacitor.
+Similarly, the capacitor is charged by the current produced by collapsing magnetic field of inductor and this process continues on and on, causing electrical energy to oscillate between the magnetic field and the electric field.
 In some cases, at certain frequency called resonant frequency, the inductive reactance of the circuit becomes equal to capacitive reactance which causes the electrical energy to oscillate between the electric field of the capacitor and magnetic field of the inductor.
 This forms a harmonic oscillator for current.
 In RLC circuit, the presence of resistor causes these oscillation to die out over period of time and is called damping effect of resistor.

 Variation in Inductive Reactance and Capacitive Reactance with Frequency

 We know that inductive reactance XL = 2πfL means inductive reactance is directly proportional to frequency ( XL &prop ƒ ).
 When the frequency is zero or in case of DC, inductive reactance is also zero, the circuit acts as a short circuit; but when frequency increases; inductive reactance also increases.
 At infinite frequency, inductive reactance becomes infinity and circuit behaves as open circuit.
 It means that, when frequency increases inductive reactance also increases and when frequency decreases, inductive reactance also decreases.
 So if we plot a graph between inductive reactance and frequency, it is a straight line linear curve passing through origin as shown in the figure above.